jpjpjp2020/schoolprojects/GO_SSR_car_site/README.md

 - Kept text styles minimal and deliberately used std balck font for actual car previews and car details - IRL thes would or could be the main sales items or added by platform users, so these have to pop out more and not be smootly hidden among the general page design.
 To balanc this, did lighten the comparison page a lot by text and table design.

-- For the car preview grid, I used placeholder divs to enforce and make the ggird really robust.
+- For the car preview grid, I used placeholder divs to enforce and make the grid really robust.
 IRL and with more cars it would also need paggination to only load a certain number of cars, but here the placeholder divs make sure that the grid columns do not start taking up more space when only 1 row worth of cars is found (less than 4 cars).
 Adding 6 placeholder divs means that there is always at least 3 rows of "results" which maintains the grid well (1 car found + 6  divs = 3 columns and 3 rows | 3 cars found + 6 divs also = 3 columns and 3 rows).

     ```html